 files first before copying the entire project directory.
 This allows Docker to cache the RUN npm install

-instruction separately from the application code.
-If the package.json
+instruction separately from the application code.package.json

 and package-lock.json